opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

 ) WITH(fillfactor=70);

--- Create a table and specify that its data is not written to WALs. postgres=# CREATE UNLOGGED TABLE tpcds.warehouse_t7
+-- Create a table and specify that its data is not written to WALs. openGauss=# CREATE UNLOGGED TABLE tpcds.warehouse_t7
 (
     W_WAREHOUSE_SK            INTEGER               NOT NULL,
     W_WAREHOUSE_ID            CHAR(16)              NOT NULL,